The National Electricity Market: What is the NEM?

 Australian Energy Market Commission (AEMC)

-The AEMC consists of commissioners appointed by each participating state and territory as well as one commissioner appointed nationally.
+The AEMC consists of commissioners appointed by each state and territory as well as one national commissioner.

-The AEMC gets its powers from the National Electricity Law, the National Gas Law, and The National Energy Retail Law, under which it makes and amends the National Electricity Rules, National Gas Rules, and National Energy Retail Rules.
+The Australian Energy Market Commission gets its powers from the National Electricity Law, the National Gas Law, and The National Energy Retail Law, under which it makes and amends the National Electricity Rules, National Gas Rules, and National Energy Retail Rules.

 In addition to making rules, it also advises on energy policy with lawmakers in Australia.